Court Injunction stops Ma'alaea Plantation Project.

 Special Response Vehicle Paramedic Unit Operating in Ma'alaea:

 Senator Roz Baker introduced SB498, which made its way through the legislature and was given final approval.
 A unit has been established in Ma'alaea to provide first response in case of medical emergency both for Ma'alaea and as backup support to Central, West and South Maui.
 They are headquartered in the Ma'alaea Kai condo building.
 MCA welcomes our new paramedics to the community.

 Join Us!
 We need your participation, support and input.

 Special thanks to all those who sent have sent in 2016 memberships, supported the maintenance of Orm's Corner and contributed to the Special Projects Fund.

 MCA needs YOU!!!

-See Under President's Report for Summary of 2012 Activities.
+See Under President's Report for: